-Not every single client or patient will benefit from telehealth occupational therapy and OTs should develop their screening protocol or questionnaire that would help them determine if a client or patient is an appropriate candidate for online occupational therapy.
+Not all clients will fully benefit from telehealth occupational therapy and OTs should develop a screening protocol or questionnaire that would help them determine if a client or patient is an appropriate candidate for online occupational therapy.

 Questions to Ask When Considering A Client or Patient For Telehealth Occupational Therapy Might Include:

-• Is a client/patient able to sustain attention for reasonable time?
+• Is a client able to sustain attention for reasonable time?

-• Does a client/patient have any visual impairments and how severe?
+• Does a client have any visual impairments and how severe?

-• Does a client/patient have any hearing impairment and how severe?
+• Does a client have any hearing impairment and how severe?

-• Does a client/patient have any cognitive deficits and how severe?
+• Does a client have any cognitive deficits and how severe?

-• Does a client/patient feel comfortable with technology?
+• Does a client feel comfortable with technology?

-• Does a client/patient have a good support system (e.g. family, a caregiver) at home?
+• Does a client have a support system (e.g. family, a caregiver) at home?

-• Does a client/patient have any sensory issues and how severe?
+• Does a client have any sensory issues and how severe?

-• Does a client/patient have any behavioral issues and how severe?
+• Does a client have any behavioral issues and how severe?

-• Does a client/patient have limited fine motor skills?
+• Does a client have limited fine motor skills?

-Knowing client’s strengths and weakness will help OTs to determine if one can benefit from telehealth occupational therapy and what accommodations can be made.
-Just like in a clinic or office settings, OTs providing online therapy, can address certain behaviors and challenges and take appropriate steps to help clients participate and benefit from online therapy.
+Knowing a client’s strengths and weakness will help OTs to determine if an individual can benefit from telehealth occupational therapy and what accommodations can be made.
+Just like in a clinic or office settings, OTs providing online therapy can address certain behaviors and challenges and take appropriate steps to help clients participate and benefit from online therapy.
 For example, if a client is having a hard time sustaining attention, OT can take short breaks during online sessions or frequently switch activities to keep a client more engaged.